-The learned ODE flow is determined by the forward schedule [29, 31], the loss function [27], and the model capacity.
+The learned probability flow is determined by the dataset, the forward function [29,31], the loss function [27], and the model capacity.
 Given finite training samples, the underlying data distribution is ambiguous.
 The maximum likelihood estimation (MLE) is a distribution that assigns even probability only to the observed samples and zero everywhere else.
 If the model has infinite capacity, it will learn a flow of this maximum likelihood estimation and overfit to always produce observed samples and generate no new data.
-In practice, diffusion models can generate new data because neural networks are not perfect learners.
+In practice, diffusion models can generate new data because neural networks are not exact learners.

 When the model is used in multi-step generations, it is stacked and has a higher Lipschitz constant and more nonlinearities to approximate a more complex distribution.
 But when the model is used in few-step generations, it no longer has the same amount of capacity to approximate well the same distribution.
 This is evidenced by diffusion models can have very sharp changes in results despite small changes in the initial noises [9], but the distilled models have much smoother latent traversal.
+This explains why distillation with MSE loss produces blurry results.
+The student model simply does not have the capacity to match the teacher.